pgabriel-01/azure-databricks-bicep-workshop/README.md

-# Bicep Azure Databricks Workshop
+# Azure Databricks Bicep Workshop

-A comprehensive workshop demonstrating Infrastructure as Code best practices with Bicep, Azure Databricks, and CI/CD pipelines using GitHub Actions.
+A comprehensive workshop demonstrating Infrastructure as Code best practices with Azure Bicep and Databricks, featuring CI/CD pipelines, security implementations, and a complete comparison with Terraform.

-> **Production Ready**: This workshop has been fully tested with working deploy and destroy functionality.
-Version v1.0.1 includes validated CI/CD pipelines and comprehensive documentation.

 ## Workshop Objectives